 Michigan

-Enhanced search and seizure protection under Michigan's Constitution is available only if the search or seizure occurs inside the curtilage of the house (see Mich.
+Enhanced search and seizure protection under Michigan's Constitution is available only if the search or seizure occurs inside the house's curtilage (Mich.
 Const.
 Art.
 1, § 11).

 Minnesota

-The purpose of the exclusionary rule based upon the search and seizure provision of the state constitution is to deter police misconduct, and thus there is no compelling reason to apply a more stringent standard when applying the state exclusionary rule than when applying the federal exclusionary rule (see State v.
-Martin [1999].
+The exclusionary rule's purpose is to deter police misconduct.
+Therefore, the Court found "no compelling reason to apply more stringent standards when applying the state exclusionary rule than when applying the federal exclusionary rule" (State v.
+Martin (1999)).

 New Jersey